pebble-dev/rebble-help/_topic/setup-ios.md

 ![](/images/ios/setup15.png)

 # Finish configuring your Pebble

-Once you get to this screen, you've finished part 1 - connecting your Pebble.
+Once you get to this screen, you've successfully connected your Pebble!

+All that's left to do now is to configure the location permission and connect it to Rebble Web Services.

 ![](/images/ios/setup16.png)

-All that's left to do now is set the location permission and connect it to Rebble Web Services.

 # Allow location